 Truck drivers have tough jobs.
 They have to log several miles and hours long trips on the road on a regular basis, which can get tedious and boring.
 They have to maneuver humongous vehicles, many of which are carrying highly sensitive products.
 They also have to be well rested so that they can drive safely.

 Truck drivers know to never follow too closely behind another vehicle.
 Since trucks are so heavy, it takes them longer to stop, which means they have to give themselves more distance between vehicles.
 Plus, tailgating doesn’t help get anybody anywhere faster.
 The same goes for other drivers on the road, who should never follow too closely behind a truck.

 Drivers have too many distractions today, and truck drivers are no exception.
-Between ringing phones, text messages and GPS devices, it can be difficult to remember to focus on the road.
+Between ringing phones, checking text messages and GPS devices, it can be difficult to be remain alert and focused on the road.
 The best truck drivers know to eliminate distractions by shutting the ringer off on their phone and putting it out of sight.
 Also, truck drivers should have a good idea of where they’re going before they even put their foot on the gas pedal.
 That way, they won’t have to rely too heavily on a GPS system.

 Luckily, there are regulations for truck drivers regarding how much sleep they have to get between driving shifts.
 Sleepy drivers have slow reaction times, similar to drivers under the influence of alcohol or drugs.
 Unfortunately, commercial drivers are the only ones with these required sleep regulations.
 Even if you’re driving one of the safest big rig trucks to ever be made, it’s no help if you fall asleep at the wheel.
-That’s why it’s extremely important for non-commercial drivers to catch enough shut eye too so that they – and everyone else – can stay safe on the road.
+That’s why it’s extremely important for non-commercial drivers to ensure they catch enough shut eye too so that they – and everyone else – can stay safe on the road.